 Residency Requirements: Graduate Students

 In order to meet the University of California residency requirements, graduate students must be in an eligible immigration status and satisfy the "Physical Presence" and "Intent to Remain in California" requirements by the residence determination date, which is the first day of instruction.

 If you are a continuing nonresident graduate student and wish to apply for a resident classification for an ensuing term, you must submit a Statement of Legal Residence (SLR) by that semester’s deadline.

 - U.S. citizens

 - Permanent residents of the U.S. who have been in that status on a continuous basis for at least 366 days immediately prior to the residence determination date (the first day of instruction)

 - Qualifying nonimmigrant visa holders who have been in that status on a continuous basis for at least 366 days immediately prior to the residence determination date (the first day of instruction)

 You must be physically present in California on a continuous basis for at least 366 days immediately prior to the residence determination date (the first day of instruction).

 - Residence may not be established in absentia and the prior residence must have been relinquished.

 - You must be able to demonstrate by clear and convincing evidence that you have been continuously physically present in California.

 - During the 366-day period, you can be absent from California for a total of six weeks.
-If you exceed six weeks of absence, you will not be granted a resident classification.
+If you exceed six weeks of absence, a resident classification will not be granted.